-- P4 Maintain the integrity of the building form (including the roof form and profile) so that the original building is retained and can be clearly discerned. - P5 Additions should be submissive in bulk and scale in comparison to the original building form (i.e. additions should generally be smaller in footprint and lessor in height than the original building form).
+- P4 Maintain the integrity of the building form (including the roof form and profile) so that the original building is retained and can be clearly discerned. - P5 Additions should be submissive in scale in comparison to the original building form (i.e. additions should generally be smaller in footprint than the original building form).